Haiti Street Children’s Photography Workshops: How they started…

 During my first trip to Haiti in January 1997, while documenting a home for street youth, I began the Photography Workshops.
 My love of photography was what I had to give the children.
 Hundreds of them were living at Lafanmi Selavi, a home created in 1986 by Jean-Bertrand Aristide when he was still a parish priest.
 Some children had never had their picture taken before, most had never seen a photo of themselves, and none of them had every used a camera.

-An opportunity was created for kids with no resources to do something completely new, nurturing hidden talents, adding skills, and offering them a way to tell their own stories and express themselves.
-At the Workshops, we teach the importance, history, and uses of photography, technical information, instruction in the operation of a 35mm camera, and encourage visits from professional photographers.
+An opportunity was created for kids with no resources to do something completely new, nurturing hidden talents, adding skills, discovering new worlds, and offering them a way to tell their own stories and express themselves.
+At the Workshops we teach in a photojournalism style concentrating on the importance, history, and uses of photography, technical information, and encourage visits from professional photographers.

-Since 2007, we have gone south to Jacmel working with Art Creation Foundation for Children (ACFFC), a nonprofit that now cares for almost 100 impoverished children daily providing art classes, meals, and financial support for school in a newly rented safe and secure house with enough room for a gallery.
-ACFFC also integrates the local artisans into their program as teachers and mentors, and the children have begun showing and selling their artwork.
+Since 2007, we have gone south to Jacmel working with Art Creation Foundation for Children (ACFFC), a nonprofit that supports 100 impoverished children providing art classes, daily meals, and financial support for school.
+ACFFC also integrates the local artisans into their program as teachers and mentors, and the children have been creating, showing, and selling their artwork including painting, paper mache, and incredible mosaic murals and items.

 The photographs produced after the earthquake were taken with point and shoot digital cameras.
 It was the second Workshop for the kids with Kolézépol from Cite Soleil, and the fifth with ACFFC.
-The students challenged themselves to reflect their lives by taking better photographs than the foreign journalists that came into Haiti, and we gave them specific daily assignments to cover.
+The students challenged themselves to reflect on their lives by taking better photographs than the foreign journalists that came into Haiti, and we gave them specific daily assignments to cover.
 The classes helped children cope with their trauma and the devastating environment reaching out with community while schools were closed and their world was changing.
-Some of the children are still living in tent shelters today.

 In February, 2010, our students’ work was published on the New York Times Lens Blog, Canada’s Globe and Mail hired eight of them after the earthquake as stringers to help document the rebuilding of Jacmel, and they were invited by galleries to have exhibitions in four cities throughout the Unites States.